 The Wi-Fi in your home should be fast and seamless, so you can enjoy everything the internet has to offer.
 That’s why we designed Google Wifi.

 What Google Wifi does (and why it's cool)

-- Google Wifi is a new type of home Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
-You’ll still need an Internet Service Provider (ISP) and modem to connect to the internet.
+- Google Wifi is a home mesh Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
+You’ll still need an Internet Service Provider (ISP) and a modem to connect to the internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
 Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
 You can even roam throughout the house while on a video call or while streaming a movie without the signal dropping.